 7.6.20 – Col. Joseph Coleman Hart (1798-1855)

-Col. Joseph Coleman Hart was a RENAISSANCE MAN; although, best known only to CDA as the Founder & proprietor of The Mount Vernon Hotel (now Museum), a day hotel in New York’s Upper East Side in the 1830’s.
+Col. Joseph Coleman Hart was a “Renaissance Man,” although he was best known to CDA as the founder & proprietor of The Mount Vernon Hotel (now Museum), a day hotel in New York’s Upper East Side in the 1830’s.
 Hart was a true professional gentleman, entrepreneur, man of the arts, and a writer.
 Hart is best known as a prolific author and Shakespeare scholar, the first to question Shakespeare as the author of his own work.
 Additionally, Hart was an well-known writer in his time.
-Hart’s book of fiction: MIRIAM COFFIN ( or THE WHALE FISHERMAN 1835) was an inspiration to Herman Melville, and gained congressional Support for the whaling industry.
-Hart was descended from all of the founding families of Nantucket, thus his point of reference.
+Hart’s book of fiction Miriam Coffin (or The Whale Fisherman, 1835) was an inspiration to Herman Melville and gained congressional support for the whaling industry.
+Hart was descended from all of the founding families of Nantucket.
 By trade, Hart was a lawyer and served in the National Guard, where he wrote several text books on geography.
-COL Joseph Coleman Hart was later appointed American Consul to The Canary Islands-Santa Cruz de Tenerife, where he died in 1855.
+Col. Joseph Coleman Hart was later appointed American Consul to The Canary Islands-Santa Cruz de Tenerife, where he died in 1855.
 Hart is buried there in the Anglican Cemetery.
 CDA is proud to count one of his descendants as a member, having joined on an early colonial ancestor.